-Not few times I’ve come upon the situation where I’m working over a Subversion working copy locally and I wanted to commit bits of what I’ve already baked and ready to go.
-Odds are that there’s only one file not belonging to such changeset but mostly there are many files scattered around.
+It is not unusual that I’ve come upon the situation where I’m working over a local Subversion working copy and I wanted to commit bits of what I’ve already baked and ready to go.
+Odds are that there’s just one file not belonging to such changeset but usually it involves many files scattered around.

 This situation, I learned, can be managed with a lot more flexibility and fun.

-Let’s suppose you start with a project myapp, then you start creating three files A, B and C.
+Let’s suppose you start with a project myapp, which is the next killer app.
+Then you start creating three files A, B and C.

 dragon% touch A B C